lwdovico/controlnet_for_stablediffusion/README.md

 Colab notebook to easily run the AUTOMATIC1111 web-ui with ControlNet integrated.

-Just open the notebook on colab and run it.
+Just open the notebook in colab and run it.

 Let me know about any bugs.